DiamondLightSource/Savu/doc/source/explanation/faq.rst

-        :blue:`If you are on a diamond workstation and you are developing a plugin which you want to be accessible straight away, you can save it to /dls_sw/apps/savu/*savu_version*/savu_plugins_new.
-Plugins from this directory
-        are automatically accessible from any Diamond workstation after module loading Savu.`
+        :blue:`If you are on a diamond workstation and you are developing a plugin which you want to be accessible straight away, you can save it to either of the following locations.
+1. /home/<fed-id>/savu_plugins/ which is accessible for your user.
+2. /dls_sw/apps/savu/*savu_version*/savu_plugins_new Plugins from this directory are automatically accessible from any Diamond workstation after module loading Savu.`

         :blue:`If you don't want to load plugins from this directory, then you should clear the` ``SAVU_PLUGINS_PATH`` :blue:`prior to using` ``module load``.